oschrenk/vagrant-ubuntu/README.md

 	$ tar --version
 	bsdtar 2.8.3 - libarchive 2.8.3

 It just won't extract the iso file.
 Instead of creating a workarround in the build file I opted to solve the problem.

-Libarchive has been updated to 3.0.4. homebrew doesn't support it directly, because its duplicating os behavior.
-So I created my own updated version of libarchive for 3.0.4. and submitted a pull request to the adamv/homebrew-dupes repository (which accepts duplicates).
+Libarchive has been updated to 3.0.4. homebrew doesn't support it directly, because its duplicating os behavior.So I updated the formula of `libarchive` to `3.0.4` and submitted a pull request to the `adamv/homebrew-dupes` repository (which accepts duplicates).
 So:

 	$ brew install https://raw.github.com/oschrenk/homebrew-dupes/edbc2b464d0bf4420508297418481178299f420a/libarchive.rb
 	$ /usr/local/bin/bsdtar --version